On the origin of ambiguity in efficient communication: Ambiguity and logical reversibility

-\end{enumerate} A central objective is to study the reversibility/irreversibility of a computational process.\endnote{The problem of reversibility/irreversibility of a computational process was first proposed in relation to the problem of heat generation during such a process.
-In this way, it was postulated that any irreversible computation generates an amount of heat -the so-called Landauer's principle.
-We refer the interested reader to \cite{bennettlandauer1985}.
-See also Appendix \ref{Inequalities}.} Let us thus introduce the concept of logical reversibility/irreversibility, which is crucial to our concerns.
+It must be remarked that by answering these questions one expects to find fundamental physical principles that govern any kind of information processing, and not the actual limits of a particular techonological implementation.
+A central objective within this general framework is the study of the properties of reversibility and irreversibility relative to a computational process, a distinction that was first considered in relation to the problem of heat generation during the computational process.
+An important idea relative to question (\ref{energy}) is formulated in the so-called Landauer's principle, according to which any \emph{irreversible} computation generates an amount of heat (cfr. \cite{bennettlandauer1985} and also Appendix \ref{Inequalities}).
+Let us thus introduce the concept of logical reversibility/irreversibility, which is crucial to our concerns.

 As remarked by \cite{bennettlandauer1985}, no computation ever generates information since the output is implicit in the input.
-For instance, if we consider the operation of adding (+) defined on the set of natural numbers $\mathbb{N}$, then the expression +(2, 3) contains its output, 5; accordingly, we say that the output 5 is implicit in the input (2, 3) of the operation + defined on $\mathbb{N}$, in which case all the information contained in the output is contained in the input.
 However many operations destroy information whenever two previously distinct situations become indistinguishable, in which case the input contains more information than the output.
-If we consider again the operation + defined on $\mathbb{N}$, the output 5 can be obtained from the following inputs: (0, 5), (1, 4), (2, 3), (3, 2), (4, 1), (5, 0).
-The concept of logical irreversibility is introduced in Landauer \cite[pg.
-264]{landauer1961} in order to study those computations for which its input cannot be unequivocally determined from its output: \begin{quote} ``We shall call a device {\em logically irreversible} if the output of a device does not uniquely define the inputs''. \end{quote} Conversely, a device is logically reversible if its output can be unequivocally defined from the inputs -see figure (\ref{fig:LogicGates}).
+For instance, if we consider the operation + defined on $\mathbb{N}$, the output 5 can be obtained from the following inputs: (0, 5), (1, 4), (2, 3), (3, 2), (4, 1), (5, 0).
+The concept of logical irreversibility is introduced in \cite[p.
+264]{landauer1961} in order to study those computations for which its input cannot be unequivocally determined from its output:

+\begin{quote} ``We shall call a device {\em logically irreversible} if the output of a device does not uniquely define the inputs''. \end{quote} Conversely, a device is logically reversible if its output can be unequivocally defined from the inputs -see figure (\ref{fig:LogicGates}).